 - Their Social Security Number (SSN).

 Applicants are encouraged to reach out to their local VA office to ensure they qualify for GI benefits before applying.
-Applicants that are a part of the reserves of any military branch are also eligible for the MGIB benefits.
+Applicants who are a part of the reserves of any military branch are also eligible for the MGIB benefits.
 These benefits are known as the Montgomery GI Bill Selected Reserve (MGIB-SR) benefits.

 Post 9/11 GI Bill

-The Post 9/11 GI Bill (chapter 33) helps veterans pay for schooling and/or job training.
-Only those who have served on active duty in the military After September 10, 2001, are eligible for this bill.
+The Post-9/11 GI Bill (chapter 33) helps veterans pay for schooling and/or job training.
+Only those who have served on active duty in the military after September 10, 2001, are eligible for this bill.
 Veterans who choose to use this bill can receive up to 36 months of benefits including:

 - Money for housing;

 The amount awarded varies based on how much active service you’ve had since September 10, 2001.
 If your service ended before January 1, 2013, then you have 15 years after your last separation from the service date to use your benefits.
 However, if your service ended on or after January 1, 2013, then your benefits will not expire due to the law regarding the Forever GI Bill.
 It is also important to note that once this option is selected, you can’t change your mind.